davidwin93/vfio_guide/index.md

 ## Hardware and OS
 * Intel i7-5820K
 * Nvidia GTX 1070 ZOTAC
-* X99 Chipset Mobo
+* X99 Chipset Mobo MSI X99S SLI Plus LGA 2011-v3
-* Primary GPU Radeon
+* Primary GPU MSI Radeon HD 5450
 * Ubuntu 16.04 Kernel 4.13

 Make sure that the GPU you want to passthrough is not the primary GPU.
 In most cases this requires putting the GPU not in Slot 1 while in other cases you can edit this in the BIOS.